 The truth is: test automation is not a magic plug and play solution.
 Building effective test automation can require substantial financial investment, skilled developers, and time.
 Fortunately, solutions exist to reduce this barrier to entry, making rigorous test automation viable.
 Model-based testing is one such approach, capable of enabling rigorous automated testing by overcoming the barriers holding organisations back.

-Join Curiosity and SelectorsHub on the 15th of June for, Generate Rigorous Automated Tests — and leave brittle test scripts behind!
-This webinar will showcase a rapid, rigorous, and easy-to-adopt approach to building maintainable automated tests.
+Watch on demand!
+Curiosity and SelectorsHub present Generate Rigorous Automated Tests — and leave brittle test scripts behind!
+This webinar showcases a rapid, rigorous, and easy-to-adopt approach to building maintainable automated tests.

 HOW IS MODEL-BASED TESTING USED IN TEST AUTOMATION?

 “Model-Based Testing” or “MBT” elicits a range of reactions, not always positive.
 Some find it a daunting term, evoking a complex and sometimes unnecessarily-technical approach.
 However, model-based testing today can often be as simple as drawing pictures of the system, building intuitive flowcharts of the logic under test.

 In this approach, visual flowcharts map out the cause-and-effect logic of the system, establishing a linked-up series of “if this, then this” statements.
 Each path through the flowchart then reflects a different scenario or test case, reaching an endpoint in the model that forms the expected result.

 The mathematical precision of these models furthermore means that every test case or “path” can be identified automatically, drastically reducing the time spent on test case creation.
 Applying model-based techniques to test automation can also improve the quality of testing.

 Model-Based Test Automation is a proven methodology for systematically and automatically identifying test cases associated with complex systems.
 It facilitates greater and more reliable functional test coverage, while increasing testing agility by automating both test asset creation and maintenance.